Tokenization – a solution to the problem of the aging art market

 Who stands to benefit from the tokenization of art, and why aren’t traditional artists the only ones to do so?

-Now this theme is returning along with the rise of the NFT market, which responds to buyers’ need for art adjusted to the highly digitized world.
+Now, this theme is returning along with the rise of the NFT market, which response to buyers’ need for art adjusted to the highly digitized world.

 Memes are free?
 Not anymore